KingaTshering10/DrukAgriLink/README.md

 ## What it does

-The platform supports four roles, each with its own workspace and server-side enforcement:
+Four roles, each with its own workspace and server-side enforcement:

-- **Farmers** publish harvest listings (product, quantity, grade, price, location) and accept or decline allocation offers.
+- **Farmers** publish harvest listings, accept or decline allocation offers, and see their earnings.
-- **Buyers** create procurement orders on behalf of their organization and approve or reject proposed matches.
+- **Buyers** create procurement orders, approve matches, and see a transparent cost breakdown.
-- **Coordinators** pool farmer supply to meet buyer demand, build match proposals with a plain-language summary, and assign transport.
+- **Coordinators** pool farmer supply to meet buyer demand, build match proposals, and assign transport.
-- **Transporters** register vehicles, receive assigned trips, and update delivery status stage by stage.
+- **Transporters** register vehicles, receive assigned trips, update delivery status, and see their earnings.

 ### The end-to-end workflow